 To-Do List:

-✓ Arrange flights to/from Honolulu, Hawaii
+✓ Arrange flights to/from Honolulu, Hawaii (HNL)

-✓ Arrange hotel in Honolulu for the night prior
+✓ Arrange hotel in Honolulu for the night prior to arrival on Christmas Island

-✓ Complete your personal online guest registration form
+✓ Complete personal online guest registration form

 Welcome to your Fly Water Travel trip guide.
 We’re excited to help you prepare for your upcoming adventure!
 Inside, you’ll find everything you need: your to-do list, travel logistics, destination notes, and a curated tackle guide tailored to your trip.